Kudzmat/NoseBleedSection/Docs/how-to-guide.md

-# How To Be A Shot Geek
+# ShotGeek How-To Guide

-If you're reading this, it likely means you consider yourself a "shot sicko."
-You're not satisfied with just hearing about how great the players from the 90s were; you want to see the data, analyze the trends, and compare them with what you observe today.
-Our product, ShotGeek, will help you do just that and more.
-This guide will show you how the app operates and how to use its various features.
-Today, you become a Shot Geek!
+Welcome to ShotGeek!
+Here’s a quick guide to help you navigate the platform and make the most of its features.

 ---